Iran says Obama remarks show U.S. not serious in fighting terrorism

 “Obama’s recent remarks showed that the White House lacks serious will for confronting terrorism in Iraq and the region,” the official IRNA news agency reported Deputy Foreign Minister for Arab and African Affairs Hossein Amir Abdollahian as saying.

-Abdollahian said the U.S. “delay” in fighting terrorism and the ISIL has “fuelled suspicions and doubts about the U.S. objectives in Iraq,” IRNA reported.
+Abdollahian said the U.S. “delay” in fighting terrorism and the ISIL has “fueled suspicions and doubts about the U.S. objectives in Iraq,” IRNA reported.

-Another official, Hamid Aboutalebi, who works in the office of President Hassan Rouhani, also criticised Obama's remarks.
+Another official, Hamid Aboutalebi, who works in the office of President Hassan Rouhani, also criticized Obama's remarks, the news agency said.

-"The U.S. cannot adopt contradictory policies in the Middle East; to support war in Syria and peace in Iraq or be on the side of terrorists in Syria and against them in Iraq," Aboutalebi wrote on his Twitter account.
+"The U.S. cannot adopt contradictory policies in the Middle East; to support war in Syria and peace in Iraq or be on the side of terrorists in Syria and against them in Iraq," Aboutalebi wrote on his Twitter account on Friday, IRNA said.

 (Reporting by William Maclean; Editing by Louise Ireland)